jembi/dhis2-tracker-populator/README.md

 ## CSV file format

 The CSV files must follow a naming convention of `programID.programStageID.trackedEntityID.csv`.
 The values that make up the filename will be used when making requests to the API.
-These are the uids of the program, stage and trackedentity which can be found using api/resource calls, for example:
+These are the uids of the program, stage and trackedEntity which can be found using api/resource calls, for example:

 Program: <https://apps.dhis2.org/demo/api/programs/IpHINAT79UW> (shows attributes)